meodai/sensible/README.md

 //etc..
 ```

-You can use is with the classes listed here fully configure it:
+You can use it with the classes listed here to fully configure it:

 ```scss
 @include sensibleGrid (